cksystemsteaching/selfie/README.md

 Gödel, Escher, Bach told me a lesson that I still remember after reading the book thirty years ago: the importance of language and the joy that comes with it!
 And by language I mean *formal* language, not *natural* language like English or German.
 Understanding the nature of information requires formal language.
 Once you understand a few of those formal languages you will see their enormous power.

+> Formal languages have formal semantics

 That power is rooted in a key property: formal languages have *formal* semantics.
 Their meaning is mathematically precise which enables us to communicate, not just with mindless machines to make them do smart things without understanding anything, but also with each other, understanding everything with mathematical rigor.
 In fact, once you learn how to express your ideas in formal languages, which includes programming languages but not only, you will change the way you think.
 Show me your code and I tell you who you are!

+> Our formal languages: a programming language, a machine language, and a grammar

 We introduce three different formal languages in this book.
 All three are simple versions of languages used in practice in all kinds of software projects and millions of lines of code.
 The first language is called C\*, pronounced "C Star".
 C\* is a tiny subset of the programming language C which is still among the most widely used programming languages in the world.
 C\* has been developed by us for educational purposes and is the programming language in which selfie is written.
 Even if you have never written code, C\* is easy to understand.
 You will learn it here.